AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 Shows a list of all companies in Cerebro.

-* Shows all your tracked companies along with their saved details
+* Shows all your tracked companies along with their saved details.
-* Resets any active filters from previous `find` and `filter` commands
+* Resets any active filters from previous `find` and `filter` commands.
-* Shows companies with their current index numbers
+* Shows companies with their current index numbers.

 [↑ Back to Top](#table-of-contents)